DelroyGayle/RockPaperScissorsLizardSpockVersion1/README.md

 ## User Stories

 * As a user I want the game to be easy to learn and easy to play.
-* The user has five choices: rock, paper, scissors, lizard or Spock.
+* The user has five choices: Rock, Paper, Scissors, Lizard or Spock.
 * In each round, after the user has made their move, the computer opponent will respond with its own move.
 * The game will keep the score and the number of rounds and display these figures accordingly.
 * The user has the option to play again and again!